playfultechnology/audio-guestbook/README.md

 * uncomment/comment those three Configuration Defines according to your preferences.
 * compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)
+* ALWAYS power your Audio Guest Book with a USB power bank or an external power supply, when you make recordings.
+Using the USB cable to the computer and simultaneously record leads to corrupted recordings !
+See here: https://forum.pjrc.com/threads/70553-Teensy-4-0-based-Audio-Guestbook?p=316232&viewfull=1#post316232

 **Modifications by DD4WH, August 15th, 2022:**